-For the first time, an experimental biodiversity account for the Netherlands has been published.
-The Netherlands is a thematic account in the international SEEA-EEA (System of Environmental-Economic Accounts – Experimental Ecosystem Accounts) framework.
+For the first time, biodiversity account for the Netherlands has been published.
+The Netherlands is a thematic account in the international SEEA-EA (System of Environmental-Economic Accounts – Ecosystem Accounts) framework.
 It’s main use within this framework is to monitor the intrinsic, ecological, quality of the ecosystems providing ecosystem services to society.

 For more information and access to the report, click here.

 Image by Hollandse Hoogte / Clemens Rikken.